xiaohan2012/daily-reading/june/icdm2017-submission.md

 - Eulerian graph: graph that contains Eulerian trial
 - Hamiltonian trial: path that visists each **node** in graph exactly once
 - one way to deal with variant of steiner tree problems using the MST heuristic
+- to prove factor-k, decompose into each iteration and prove the cost added by each iteration is smaller than OPT